pszmk/APEXGo/optimization/readme.md

 ```shell
 docker run -it -v ~/APEXGo/optimization/:/workspace/ --gpus 'device=0' yimengzeng/apexgo:v1
 ```
-then navigate to the ```constrained_bo_scripts``` folder and run ```bash optimize_gramnegative_only.sh``` for an example of optimizing template 0 for gramnegative bacteria only, with a similarity of at least 75% to the template, and producing 20 different optimized peptides at the end.

 For a local setup using conda, run the following:
 ```shell